magento/devdocs/guides/v2.0/cloud/live/stage-prod-migrate-prereq.md

 4. Set up your [SSH agent](#cloud-live-migrate-agent)
 5. If you haven't done so already, upload any [Fastly VCL snippets]({{ page.baseurl }}cloud/access-acct/fastly.html#cloud-live-migrate-fastly-snip)

-After setting this up, your workflow is to code and test in your integration system, then push updates to your staging system using Git commands.
+After setting this up, your workflow is to code and test in your Integration environment, then push updates to the Staging environment by a ticket for directly using Git commands.

 ## Migrate deployment hooks in your `.magento.app.yaml` file {#cloud-live-migrate-yaml}